The Cyclades · Milos

 €€

 Adamas harbour stalwart, one of the oldest fish tavernas on the island.
 Mezze, fish, the local Milos cheese pies.
-Unfashionable in the best way; the menu hasn't changed and shouldn't.
+Unfashionable on purpose; the menu hasn't changed and shouldn't.

 Adamas harbourclassic

-InsiderThe differentiator is the open charcoal grill on the harbour with a grill-master working it — come for the grilled fish or meat, not the everyday mezze.
-Open daily, noon to midnight.
+InsiderThe differentiator is the open charcoal grill on the harbour with a grill-master working it.
+Come for the grilled fish or meat rather than the everyday mezze; open daily, noon to midnight.

 Sirocco